vincepr/md/docs/rust/03owernership.md

 #### References and Borrowing
 Unlike a pointer a reference is guaranteed to point to a valid value, for the life of that reference.

 This is called borrowing.
 By default references are immutable.

+Two borrowing rules that always must hold true:
+- At any given time, you can have either (but not both) one mutable reference or any number of immutable references.
+- References must always be valid.

 ```rust
 fn main() {
     let s1 = String::from("hello");